openshift/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 * Remote Worker Node support requires solving specific problems that will be addressed in a separate proposal.
-* Solve central machine management.
+* Solve central machine management. ("central machine management" involves running machine-api-providers on a hub cluster in order to manage Machines on the hub which represent Nodes in spoke clusters.)
 That can be done with this effort, or after this effort, but it is not strictly a requirement in order to deliver the goals stated above.
 * Run metal3 components on a non-baremetal cluster.

 ## Proposal